-Given the nature of accounting and bookkeeping work, advisors require access to a lot of systems that contain their clients’ sensitive information (i.e., online banking, payroll software, etc.).
+Given the nature of accounting and bookkeeping work, advisors require access to a lot of systems that contain their clients’ sensitive information (i.e., online banking, payroll software, source document management, etc.).

 When you’re supporting a high volume of clients who use a vast array of tools in their tech stack, it’s imperative to have procedures in place that will ensure you’re managing your clients’ passwords securely and efficiently.

 Our free client password management guide for accountants (created in partnership with SmartVault) provides more considerations for building your firm’s security policy; however, below are some common practices used by best-in-class firms when managing client credentials.
 (Note: always consult legal and technical advice when implementing any sort of security policy or procedures.)

 Avoid sharing login information

 As a general best practice, it’s important to do what you can to avoid obtaining client passwords and using shared login information.
 When logins are shared (i.e., two or more people use the same login credentials for an online account), it is difficult to maintain an audit trail and manage user permissions.
 There are a few ways to avoid using shared logins.

 An important part of your onboarding process for new clients is gathering the information you need to set your client up on their cloud accounting platforms and start the engagement.
 When it comes to sharing sensitive information (such as passwords), there are a couple of ways this can be accomplished.